canonical/snapd/README.md

 This will check if the source format is consistent, that it build, all tests work as expected and that "go vet" and "golint" have nothing to complain.

+You can run individual test with:

+    go test -gocheck.f $testname

+If a test hangs, you can enable verbose mode:

+   go test -gocheck.vv

+(or a single -v).

 ### Dependencies handling